-When the second, third, and fourth generation stakeholders find that something inside them by asking the question, “Why?”, only then will they have the passion and professional will to resolve to do whatever it takes to make the company great, no matter how big or hard the decision.
+When the second, third, and fourth-generation successors find that something inside them by asking the question, “why?”, only then will they have the passion and professional will to resolve to do whatever it takes to make the company great, no matter how big or hard the decision.

 How do you know if you have the passion and professional will?
 Ask yourself…